 Collaboration also takes place under the aegis of multilateral international organizations.
 The Academy is a member of Union Académique Internationale (UAI) and participates in some of its major publishing and research projects, such as Corpus Vasorum Antiquorum and Sylloge Nummorum Graecorum.
 The Academy is also in charge of the home page for "China and the Mediterranean World: Archaeological Sources and Written Documents."

-Moreover, the Academy participates in the European association All European Academies (ALLEA), with its headquarters in Amsterdam.
+Moreover, the Academy participates in the European association All European Academies (ALLEA).
 ALLEA brings together some fifty academies and has the mission of furthering activities of mutual interest to research institutions, research financiers, and learned societies.